DiegoB0/SimpleTabFinder/README.md

 ## How to Use

-    1. Open the modal by pressing Ctrl + Shift + L (or another assigned shortcut).
+    1. Open the modal by pressing Ctrl + Shift + L.

     2. Start typing to filter the list of open tabs.